 There are 16 common perils or disasters that can affect homes.
 These can range from the natural disasters to crimes committed by others.
 Most policies will cover any damage as a result of any one of the 16 common perils which are: fire or lightning; windstorm or hail; an explosion; riot or civil commotion; damaged caused by aircraft; damage caused by vehicles; smoke; vandalism or malicious mischief; theft; volcanic eruption; falling objects; weight of ice, snow or sleet; accidental overflow of water from within a plumbing, heating air conditioning or automatic fire protection system; sudden and accidental tearing apart, cracking, burning or bulging of a steam system, heating system, air conditioning or automatic fire protection system; freezing of plumbing and other systems; and damages from artificially generated electrical currents.

 Here are the main coverage types that a standard home insurance policy can have.
 In most policies, what is covered is explicitly listed out, and can be grouped into the categories below.
 There are a number of perils or additional protections that aren't usually included in policies by home insurance companies (we'll go into that below).
-Your home insurance company will pay out for any claims covered net of your deductible.
+Home insurance companies will pay out for any claims covered net of your deductible.

 The Structure of the Home